Answering exam questions - dos and don'ts

 Going in prepared will mean you’re less stressed and more focused.

-Read the question
+Use the question

 Make sure you understand the question.
-Identify keywords and what it’s asking you to do – discuss?
+Identify keywords and what it’s asking you to do – Discuss?
 Evaluate?
 Compare?
 Outline?

 Stick to the topic and answer the question that’s been set.
 If you’re asked specifically about one thing don’t go off naming everything else related to that just because you’ve revised it all.
 Always try to relate everything back to the question you need to answer.
+If you're taking a BTEC exam, examiners will be looking for specific command words in your answers; you can find these in the specification.

 P.E.E.